School of Education

 UAB offers graduate programs that lead to teacher certification in a variety of K-12 teaching disciplines (Biology, Language Arts, Early Childhood Education, English as a Second Language, Kinesiology/Physical Education etc.), School Counseling, and Instructional Leadership and non-certification programs such as Community Health, Clinical Mental Health Counseling, and Kinesiology with an Exercise Physiology concentration.
 A complete listing and description of all graduate programs are described in the Department of Curriculum and Instruction and Department of Human Studies sections of the catalog.
 Most certification programs have both master's (MAEd) and a post-master's Education Specialist (Ed.S.) degree.
-Additionally, the School of Education offers doctoral programs in Early Childhood Education (PhD), Educational Leadership (EdD), and Health Education/Health Promotion (PhD).
+Additionally, the School of Education offers doctoral programs in Early Childhood Education (PhD), Educational Leadership (EdD), Educational Studies in Diverse Populations (PhD), and Health Education/Health Promotion (PhD).

 All certification programs in the School of Education are fully approved by the Council for the Accreditation of Educator Preparation (CAEP).
 All teacher certification programs within the School of Education have been approved by the Alabama State Board of Education (ALSDE).
 The School Counseling and Clinical Mental Health concentrations have also been accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 The Music program is accredited by the National Association of Schools of Music.
 The Art program has been accredited by the National Association of Schools of Art and Design.